 e.
 Have some pre-made snacks on hand so you don’t have to stop to make yourself meals.

 f.
 Don’t forget to check regularly to see whether you’ve won a mini-challenge or drawing prize!
 One way to check is to look at your incoming links.
 If you have one from this blog, you may have won a prize.
-If you do win a prize, email Hannah at WordLily at gmail with your mailing address so she can match you up with the prize donor.
+If you do win a prize, email DeweyReadathon at gmail with your mailing address so we can match you up with the prize donor.

 Some Readers use a template for updating their blogs throughout the event.
 Here’s one suggestion for a template; you can make your own or adapt this one.